kikuchiyo/device_connection_en/edge/managing_edge.md

 1. Click **Add Device** next to the connection.

    .. image:: media/image012.png
+      :alt: Figure: Add Devices to the Connection
       :width: 700px

-   *Figure: Add Devices to the Connection*

 2. In the pop-up window,